EricZinda/Perplexity/backlog.md

 - 'file1.txt' and 'file2.txt' are in a folder together
 - Don't generate one more if nothing cares

-- We would like the menus -> Takes forever
+- OPTIMIZATION: We would like the menus -> Takes forever
     - /runparse 0,5: We would like the menus
     - every possible combination will fail because the_concept() returns instances and want_v_1() fails for instances
     BUT: it will take a long time to exhaust all the alternatives since there are a lot to try